SICHEN GRACE CHEN

 With over 5 years of teaching experience in post-secondary institutions and private and non-profit arts organizations, she provides a holistic curriculum of discovery-based learning and skill-building for all ages.
 Symbolized by the pairing of her Chinese name, Sī Chén (思辰), and her English name, Grace, Chen is captivated by the complex relationships between seemingly disparate ideas, objects, and identities.
 Growing up in Chengdu, China, for the first few years of her life, and often moving between cities in British Columbia, has led her to garner an appreciation for the sentimentality and physicality of natural and synthetic landscapes and entities, and everything in between.

-Using additive and subtractive painting methods, such as dry-brushing, glazing, scraping, staining, and wiping with rags, she instills a sense of fluidity and ephemerality.
+Her recent work explores water as a connective tissue between paint, the body, and more-than-human ecologies.
+As she undulates between the traditional artist studio and wet-field work, Chen’s paintings of abstracted marine ecosystems introduces a watery way of thinking and embodiment.
+Using additive and subtractive painting methods, such as dry-brushing, glazing, and wiping with rags, she instills a sense of fluidity and ephemerality.
 Pareidolia, the phenomenon in which the mind perceives meaningful patterns or images in random stimuli, informs her improvisational process, merging her bodily sensations and intuition with the material’s agency.
 The final paintings often emerge luminous and saturated, evoking warmth, vitality, and sometimes anger.
 Because she feels such a profound emotional connection to these places and beings, these colours bring her closer to them—almost like an internal waterbody reaching toward an external one, skin to skin.

 For commissions or resume, please contact sichengraceart@gmail.com